Questions linger over Halifax quarry

 Remaining fair and impartial during these types of processes came up during a recent meeting at the Selectboard Institute, which Sumner and Edwards attended.
 A situation that could possibly be considered ex parte communication was questioned.
 After looking at documents about the project on April 4, Edwards was approached by an abutter of the property, who inquired bout a noise study that was conducted for the project.
 The abutter had comments during the encounter.

-"My question is do you feel that was an ex parte question .
+"My question is do you feel that was an ex parte question ... which we're supposed to say, 'We're not supposed to discuss it'?" asked Edwards.

 She told the board she was trying to be fair throughout the process.